alhusseingamal/OS-Scheduler/README.md

 To achieve the queue behavior where needed, the priority queue is utilized with all its elements having the same priority.

 ## Coding Style
-The code exhibits a decent degree of modularity, with blocks
+The code exhibits a high degree of extensbility and modularity, with blocks being re-used and shared across different algorithms.

 ## Requirements to run the code
 1. GCC Compiler